Visitors are like food to your website, without them your website will starve.

 We’re now at the part we’ve all been waiting for.
 The candy.

-The reality is, if you’ve implemented strategies to drive traffic from direct, referral, email, and social media too, you’ve already done 90% of the off-site work needed to rank high on search engines.
+The reality is, if you’ve implemented strategies to drive traffic from direct, referral, email, and social media too, you’ve already done 90% of the off-site work needed to start climbing the ranks on search engines.

 Often the single most effective strategy to improve search engine rankings is to focus on developing a solid stream of traffic from the other channels, and good rankings will follow.